-As previously mentioned, the new sections of temporary and permanent access track which will service the Associated Development are fully encompassed by the RLB which will be clear-felled.
+As previously mentioned, the new sections of temporary access track which will service the Associated Development are fully encompassed by the RLB which will be clear-felled.
 No windthrow risk has therefore been identified as a result of the clearance works for these track-builds.

-In terms of the new permanent access track to service the Proposed Development, as above, this is fully encompassed by the RLB and no further felling will therefore be required, and therefore the windthrow risk resulting from this track-build is negligible.
+In terms of the new permanent access tracks to service the Proposed Development, as above, these are fully encompassed by the RLB and no further felling will therefore be required, and therefore the windthrow risk resulting from this track-build is negligible.